What is a Firebrand Network Engineer Apprenticeship?

 The apprentice will develop into the role of a Network Engineer - learning how to design, install, maintain and support communication networks within an organisation or between multiple organisations.
 They will understand network configuration and administration, the cloud and monitoring tools; and be able to give technical advice and guidance.

-On the two-year programme; the apprentice will learn the principles of networking, protocols and associated technologies, and how to:
+On the 18 month programme; the apprentice will learn the principles of networking, protocols and associated technologies, and how to:

 - Install and configure network components; including switches, routers and firewalls